Museums you won’t want to leave

 4Sengakuji

-The museum at Sengakuji Temple – where the real 47 ronin are buried – not only has carved portraits of each warrior, it also has the actual signed confession and the receipt for Lord Kira’s head!
-Right outside the museum, you can light incense for the 47 ronin in the graveyard where they are buried, and see the well where they washed Lord Kira’s severed head.
+Carved portraits of each warrior • The actual signed confession and the receipt for Lord Kira’s head • You can light incense for the 47 ronin in the graveyard where they are buried • The well where they washed Lord Kira’s severed head.

 Tell me more!